 Access from Nice airport to the city center

 There are four ways to get to the center from Nice airport:

 - Tram T2.
 This is a new line that is still under construction.
 Tickets can be bought from a vending machine for 1.50 euro, and after validation you can travel to the city center.
-For now, you will only reach Magnan stop, but from June 2019 the tram will go as far as the shopping street, Jean Medecin (in the center of Nice), where you can change to the T1 tram or walk to a hotel nearby.
-Currently, if you have a suitcase and accommodation in the center, it is better to take a bus.
+For now, you will reach the center of Nice (Jean Medecin stop), where you can change to the T1 tram or walk to a hotel nearby.
+The last stop is the Old Port of Nice (which you will reach in about 26 min by tram).

 - Uber.
 Uber drives in Nice and the prices are lower than for taxis.
 An Uber to the city center costs about 20 euros, while a taxi costs around 32 euros.
 If you do not have an Uber account yet, create one using my code: 331ck – this way both you and I will get a discount.